LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/multi-dimensional-arrays.rst

       const newCrew = ['Mark Polansky', 'Robert Curbeam', 'Joan Higginbotham'];

-      // Add a new crew array to end of shuttleCrews shuttleCrews.push(newCrew);
+      // Add a new crew array to the end of shuttleCrews shuttleCrews.push(newCrew);
       console.log(shuttleCrews[3][2]);